henryhobhouse/CV/README.md

 founding two ecommerce businesses.
 One sold to a FTSE 250 company.
 Outside of technology these include competing in IronMan triathlons and building my own house.

-I am currently a senior front end engineer / product lead using my skills in data analysis, problem solving, communication and ability to work in a team.
+I am currently a senior frontend engineer / product lead using my skills in data analysis, problem solving, communication and ability to work in a team.
 I acquired these skills through being a successful ecommerce entrepreneur, failed ecommerce entrepreneur, enjoying my work in interesting tech startups and Makers Academy alumnus.